Revisiting and Advancing Fast Adversarial Training Through The Lens of Bi-Level Optimization: : Advancing by BLO

 \paragraph{{\FBAT} and rationale.} The key take-away from \eqref{eq: prob_biLevel_sign_lin} is that the conventional {\FAT} adopts the \textit{sign of input gradient} to linearize the lower-level attack objective.
 However, a more natural choice is to use the first-order Taylor expansion for linearization.
 By doing so, problem \eqref{eq: prob_biLevel_sign_lin} can be modified to the following form:

 Similar to \eqref{eq: sol_sign_linear}, problem \eqref{eq: prob_biLevel_lin} can be solved as:

 { } In contrast to \eqref{eq: sol_sign_linear}, the {\IG} associated with \eqref{eq: prob_biLevel_lin} cannot be approximated by zeros since the gradient sign operation is not present in \eqref{eq: sol_linear}.
-To compute {\IG}, the auto-differentiation (the chain rule) can be applied to the closed-form of $\bdelta^*(\btheta)$.
-However, this will not give us an accurate and generalizable {\IG} solution since the projection operation $\mathcal P_{\mathcal{C}}$ is \textit{not} smooth everywhere {and thus, the use of chain rule does not yield a rigorous derivation}.
+To compute {\IG}, the auto-differentiation (the chain rule) can be applied to the closed-form of $\bdelta^*(\btheta)$. {This is also what has been used in \cite{zuo2021adversarial} that calls projected gradient descent unrolling to solve BLO problems.} However, this will not give us an accurate and generalizable {\IG} solution since the projection operation $\mathcal P_{\mathcal{C}}$ is \textit{not} smooth everywhere {and thus, the use of chain rule does not yield a rigorous derivation}.
 In the following subsection, we address the \textit{{\IG} challenge} in a theoretically-grounded manner.

 \paragraph{{\IG} theory for {\FBAT}.} The problem of {\FBAT} \eqref{eq: prob_biLevel_lin} falls into a class of very challenging BLO problems, which requires \textit{constrained} lower-level optimization.
 The unconstrained case is easier to handle since one can apply the implicit function theory to the stationary condition of the lower-level problem to obtain {\IG} \citep{hong2020two}.
 Yet, in our case with \textit{constrained} problems, a stationary point could violate the constraints, and thus, the stationary condition becomes non-applicable.
 Fortunately, in problem \eqref{eq: prob_biLevel_lin}, we are dealing with a special class of lower-level constraints -- \textit{linear constraints}.
 Let us rewrite the constraints below: